top of page

 I was confused what her relationship was with Jacques (an affair?)
 And with Hugh (potential affair?).

 A lot of this novel is in Spanish so be prepared with Google translate if you don't read it well.
-There is also French, german, and Norwegian just for fun.
+There is also French, German, and Norwegian just for variety.

 It isn't bad by any means but, confusing.
 Maybe that's because Geoffrey is drunk through the entire thing.